 Yes, making a healthy supper does comes before Facebook, or reading a good novel.

 In conclusion, we know that laziness can be caused by an unhealthy lifestyle, depression, as well as never really have learned how to work hard.

 However, this is not a personality trait that we can not overcome.
-It is a habit that is extremely worthwhile to learn.
-Cover your day with prayer, do everything as unto the Lord, and become more efficient.
-Practice this every day and you will be well on your way to becoming a hardworking person.
+It is a habit that is extremely worthwhile to learn how to overcome.